DieracDelta/blog/content/posts/vim_things.md

 ## Project Management ##

-The first ones I want to discuss are related to project management.
+The first plugins I want to discuss are related to project management.
 When you open a project directory, it's often really annoying to do three things.
 I'll go through them one by one:

-### FZF ###
+### Project Management ###

 It's really annoying to reopen files every time you want to open vim to edit a project (I'm using project to mean a directory).
-Luckily, Isaac ran into and fixed this problem.
-He wrote his own [plugin](https://github.com/isaacmorneau/vim-simple-sessions) in vimscript (what a savage) that I strongly recommend you try.
+Luckily, my friend Isaac ran into and fixed this problem.
+He wrote his own [plugin](https://github.com/isaacmorneau/vim-simple-sessions) in vimscript that I strongly recommend you try.
 In essence, it comes in two parts:

 - a bash script to choose between pre-existing sessions.
 - some execute mode commands to control how sessions work